How To Play Blackjack

 ‘10’s’ should never be split as the total value of the hand will amount to ‘20’ and only one hand is capable of beating a pair of ‘10’s’.

 In all casino games, the house is going to have an edge on the player and it’s important to take advantage of opportunities when they arise.
 One of the ways to do this is by doubling down.
 Doubling down allows players to place an additional bet of equal value to the original one on the condition that the player will give up the luxury of taking additional cards.
 This means that when doubling down, the player will only be allowed to take one additional card and will not be allowed to keep ‘hitting’.
 Not all online casinos allow ‘doubling down’ and you’ll need to think about when the best situation is to adopt this strategy as it can be costly

 When playing blackjack online, the dealer has a better chance of making a better hand and when there’s a clear chance that the dealer might go bust from the starting hand, doubling down is the way to go.
 Doubling down is an offensive strategy and should be used with absolute caution since you’ll actually putting down a double bet and sacrificing the luxury of taking more cards.

 Doubling down on soft hands is often overlooked and unused by blackjack players because they’re unaware of the benefits.
 The main aim of doubling down on soft hands is to have more money on the table when the dealer has a clear chance of busting.
 When the dealer has a low value hand, it will be the optimal time to double down.
 The image above illustrates the best cards to double down on soft hands.

-It’s good to point out that not all online casinos allow doubling down and it’s pertinent to know the house rules before opting for any online blackjack game.
+It’s good to point out that not all the high roller online casinos allow doubling down and it’s pertinent to know the house rules before opting for any online blackjack game.
 That way, you’ll know exactly what strategy to adopt for every situation.